There are a number of severe weather events that can affect the safety of your playground equipment, including:

 Unfortunately, most severe weather events will affect the safety of your playground surface, so it should be the first point of your inspection.

-Rain and wind can blow trash, debris, and other hazards into your loose-fill surface.
+Rain and wind can blow trash, debris, and other hazards onto your loose-fill surface.
 Start by inspecting the surface as a whole to assess its condition following the weather event.
-Remove any debris and hazards (either by hand or by flushing your entire surface with fresh water) and then rake the material flat, taking extra care at high-traffic areas like under swings and slide exits.
+Remove any debris or hazards (either by hand or by flushing your entire surface with fresh water) and then rake the material flat, taking extra care at high-traffic areas like under swings and slide exits.

 Inspecting the equipment where children play is one of the most important steps to take after severe weather.
 Follow these three simple steps to ensure your playground equipment is safe and stable.